rystrauss/dopamax/README.md

 Agent's can be trained using the `dopamax train` command, to which you must provide a configuration file.
 The configuration file is a YAML file that specifies the agent, environment, and training hyperparameters.
-You can find examples in the [configs](configs) directory.
+You can find examples in the [examples](examples) directory.
 For example, to train a PPO agent on the CartPole environment, you would
 run:

 ```bash